 Transferring Credit

-If you are you studying abroad through an OSA approved program, your courses will automatically come back as general elective credit towards your 120-hour requirement needed to graduate.
+If you are you studying abroad through an OSA approved program, all in-person courses will automatically come back as general elective credit towards your 120-hour requirement needed to graduate.
+You are required to enroll in a minimum of 12 US credit hours of in-person coursework while studying abroad.
+Any additional virtual or asynchronous coursework must be approved by your academic department for credit at Tulane.

 Some departments have pre-approved courses abroad and provide equivalency information to our office.
 This list is provided for convenience but note that this is not an exhaustive list of courses you can take on your program.
-Consult your academic department for approval of additional courses.
+Consult your academic department for approval of additional courses or if you have questions about major requirements.

 Department-Approved Course Equivalencies